 California Law Review Online is the online edition of the California Law Review.
 Through this companion publication, we feature timely analysis of legal issues in an accessible format that represents a range of voices.
 We seek to publish a variety of pieces, including essays, response pieces, and blog posts, as detailed below.
 California Law Review Online publishes on a rolling basis, with priority themes to guide the debate each semester.
 Published pieces range from 1,000 to 3,000 words, as detailed below.
+We may accept longer submissions of approximately 10,000 words on a case-by-case basis.
 We welcome submissions from legal academics, law students, practitioners, and community members who have benefitted from legal services.

 A blog post should generally range from 1,000 to 1,500 words and adopt a more accessible tone and format.
 Authors should cite any relevant authorities in endnotes and include no footnotes.
 We aim to publish pieces approximately one month after approval, to allow for both a timely discussion and a thorough editing process.
 Successful blog posts will be creative, new, timely, and well-written.